 Turkish Rose Oil, $75

 An exclusively formulated Turkish Rose Oil made from organically harvested Rosa x damascena in the Isparta Province.
 The precious rose oil is too potent on its own and therefore has been expertly blended with other highly beneficial oils of macadamia, apricot kernel, sweet almond, and avocado.
-The 30ml bottle of luxury skin oil is only available through Stories + Objects in a numbered edition of fifty.
+The 30ml bottle of luxury skin oil is only available through Stories + Objects.

 A TURKISH ROSE